NautilusTrader

 Released emulated orders

-• The order will be transformed to either a MARKET or LIMIT order (see below table) through an additional OrderInitialized event.
+• It transforms the order into a MARKET or LIMIT order through another OrderInitialized event.

 Order type for emulationCan emulateReleased type